ccarpenterg/ccarpenterg.github.com/_posts/2013-02-20-us-census-visualization-with-d3js.markdown

 - .dbf the tabular attribute information
 - .prj the coordinate system information

-But in order to use the Census geographic data with D3.js you have to convert it to GeoJSON first.
+And in order to use the Census geographic data with D3.js you have to convert it to GeoJSON first.

 ###Tools of the Trade